microsoft/Bing-Maps-V8-TypeScript-Definitions/README.md

 **Download definitions**

 Simply press the download button for this repository.
 Unzip the downloaded file, and copy the contents of the scripts folder into your project.
 You can find the scripts folder at src/BingMapsV8TypeScriptDefintions/scripts.
 Note that you will need to do this process  again from time to time if you want to have the most recent definitions.
-This should only be needed if you want use newer features or if bugs in the definitions have been corrected.
+This should only be needed if you want to use newer features or if bugs in the definitions have been corrected.

 ## Usage

-If using Visual Studio, you can add a reference to the core Bing MAps V8 functionality by adding the following to the top of your TypeScript file.
+If using Visual Studio, you can add a reference to the core Bing Maps V8 functionality by adding the following to the top of your TypeScript file.

 ```
 /// <reference path="scripts/MicrosoftMaps/Microsoft.Maps.d.ts" />